The 5 Best Leaf Mulchers To Reclaim Your Yard

 Take some more of the metal mesh and trim it into a circle roughly the diameter of the burn barrel.
 This will be the lid when the barrel is actively burning.
 Use some additional wire to make a handle – the mesh lid will get very hot when it’s in use.
 The handle will help you take off the lid without putting your hands directly on or over the burn barrel.

 You also need a solid lid for when you’re not using the burn barrel.
-This keeps water out of the barrel and helps prevent rust.
-Whether you’re using sheet metal or an old trashcan lid, make sure it completely covers the top of the burn barrel.
-Bonus points if it has a lip around the edge.
-This will help prevent it from getting blown away on windy days.
+The lid keeps water out of the barrel and helps prevent rust.
+Whether you’re using sheet metal or an old trashcan lid, make sure the material completely covers the top of the burn barrel.
+Bonus points if it has a lip around the edge, which helps prevent the barrel from getting blown away on windy days.

 Finally, find a clear patch of dirt or concrete and put the concrete blocks there.
 Put the barrel on top of these blocks, so air can get underneath it.
 As long as you’re away from anything flammable, your burn barrel is ready to go.